mattm/sql-style-guide/README.md

 -- Good
 select
     case
-        when event_name = "viewed_homepage"
+        when event_name = 'viewed_homepage'
-            then "Homepage"
+            then 'Homepage'
-        when event_name = "viewed_editor"
+        when event_name = 'viewed_editor'
-            then "Editor"
+            then 'Editor'
     end as page_name
 from events

 -- Bad
 select
-    case when event_name = "viewed_homepage" then "Homepage"
+    case when event_name = 'viewed_homepage' then 'Homepage'
-        when event_name = "viewed_editor" then "Editor"
+        when event_name = 'viewed_editor' then 'Editor'
     end as page_name
 from events
 ```